-The Peugeot iOn was one of the first electric cars in the UK and one of a set of near-identical triplets.
-You can still buy the Citroen C-Zero, but the third car in the line-up – the Mitsubishi i-MiEV – is long gone.
-Which is ironic, as the Mitsubishi was the first of the three and the electric motor and battery system is all that company’s work.
+The Peugeot iOn was one of the first electric cars in the UK and one of a set of near-identical triplets, along with the Citroen C-Zero and the Mitsubishi i-MiEV.
+The Mitsubishi was the first of the three and the electric motor and battery system is all that company’s work.

 Most of its vital statistics are what you'd most politely call ‘modest’.
 The motor develops just 66bhp and range on a full charge is quoted as 93 miles – although you can expect to get less than that in everyday use.
-Most owners online reckon about 65 miles is as good as it gets.
+Most owners online reckon about 65 is as good as it gets.

 WIth a full charge taking about nine hours from a standard domestic socket, the car is ideal for use pottering around town during the day before being parked up to charge overnight.
 The only charge cable that comes with it reflects that – it connects to a three-pin socket only, so if you want to plug in to a fast-charger or wallbox, you need to pay extra for an appropriate cable.

 Mind you, that is typical of this car’s specification, which gives what you need, but not much more.
 That includes alloy wheels, six airbags, DAB radio and climate control, but you won’t find any of the niceties common in more modern cars.
 There’s no Apple CarPlay or Android Auto, for instance, and no autonomous emergency braking system, either.

 When you do set off, you’ll find that – unsurprisingly – the iOn is at its best as a city car.
 Its sheer size is a big help, making it very manoeuvrable; despite having just 66bhp, it’s also quick to 30mph and more than able to keep up with all but the quickest traffic around town.